-The 119,860,088 shares that were subject to the Lock-Up Agreements constitute approximately 54.1% of our outstanding Class A common stock based on the number of shares of Class A common stock outstanding as of November 30, 2022.
+The 119,860,088 shares that were subject to the Lock-Up Agreements constitute approximately 54.7% of our outstanding Class A common stock.
 Additionally, 17,033,303 shares of our Class A common stock are issuable upon the exercise of our Warrants.
 The warrants became exercisable on August 31, 2021.
 All of the Founder Shares, Registered PIPE Shares, Private Placement Shares, the shares under the Engagement Letter, the shares issuable upon the vesting of Restricted Stock Units, and the Private Placement Warrants are being registered in the registration statement of which this prospectus forms a part for resale under the Securities Act.
 As the lock-up restrictions have expired and the warrants are exercisable, the sale or possibility of sale of shares could have the effect of increasing the volatility in our share price or the market price of our securities could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.